pgupta-01/Localization--PowerBI/README.md

-**Power BI report localization using Translations Builder external Tool.**
+**Power BI Localization is now as simple as Localizing Web Resource Files. !!!**

+We use an external tool called Translations Builder to localize Power BI Chart titles, legends, chart series, etc.

 **Verify Setup for localization before publishing the report on the power BI Service.**